Operational Guidelines: One-Parent Family Payment

 Claims decided by a Deciding Officer without referral to a Social Welfare Inspector for review should subsequently be sent for review by a Social Welfare Inspector at an early date.

 Some claims may be referred to a Social Welfare Inspector prior to decision by a Deciding Officer, to establish if the conditions of entitlement to One-Parent Family Payment are fulfilled.
-Depending on the circumstances, a Social Welfare Inspector's report should address issues such as means or income, divorce, dissolution of civil partnership, separation, child dependency, maintenance arrangements, housing costs, household composition, possible cohabitation, and where appropriate inspection of relevant certificates.
+Depending on the circumstances, a Social Welfare Inspector's report should address issues such as means or income, divorce, dissolution of civil partnership, separation, child dependency, spousal maintenance arrangements, housing costs, household composition, possible cohabitation, and where appropriate inspection of relevant certificates.

-The spouse or civil partner of the parent of the child/ren, or other parent of the child/ren, may also be visited by a Social Welfare Inspector in order to review child dependency and maintenance arrangements.
+The spouse or civil partner of the parent of the child/ren, or other parent of the child/ren, may also be visited by a Social Welfare Inspector in order to review child dependency and spousal maintenance arrangements.

 When all the relevant information is available the claim is referred to a Deciding Officer for decision.